fgcz/rawDiag/README.md

 an R package supporting rational LC-MS method optimization for bottom-up proteomics

-"Its raw, fast and colourfull!"
+"Its raw, fast and colorful!"

 ## 1. System Requirements
 for Windows/Linux/MacOSX platforms